bloxberg-org/blips/README.md

 | ------------------------------ | ---------------------- | ------ | ------ |
 | [BIP-0001](bips/bip-0001-researchcertificate.md)        | Research Data Certificates | Stream | ![Draft](http://rfc.unprotocols.org/spec:2/COSS/stable.svg) |

+## Why BIPs?

+In order to standardize and collaborate on various common features in a scientific blockchain, bloxberg improvement proposals are issued.
+This is to ensure a high degree of compatibility and quality of the use cases developed for bloxberg.

+These can include proposals such as modifications to the governance model, adjustments to the consensus algorithm, or standardization of specific contracts.

 ## Working on BIPs